Dalitz-plot decomposition for the $e^+ e^- \to J/\psi \, \pi \, \pi \, (K \bar{K})$ and $e^+ e^- \to h_c \, \pi \, \pi$ processes: Application to processes

-which allows to obtain the polar angular distribution of isobar $(ij)=(23)$.
-Introducing the explicit form of an angle $\tilde{\theta}$ for the additional matching rotation, the justification of the approach renders\footnote{Note that $d^1_{1,\nu}(0)=\delta_{1,\nu}$.}

-where the three possible configurations correspond to denoting $J/\psi$ (or $h_c$) as particle-1 ($O^{\nu}_{\lambda_1}$), particle-2 ($O^{\nu}_{\lambda_2}$) or particle-3 ($O^{\nu}_{\lambda_3}$) and were introduced in Eqs. (\ref{eq:2}) and (\ref{eq:3}).
-It was additionally verified that the total cross-section obtained within the helicity formalism framework in Eq. (\ref{eq:cross_section_polarized}) (with the helicity coupling coefficients derived from the Lagrangian) is in agreement with the direct Lagrangian calculation.
+As one notices, the contribution of the helicity amplitude associated with the helicity zero of the photon to the differential cross-section is suppressed by a factor of $2m^2_e/q^2$, with $m_e$ being electron mass and $q$ representing the $e^+e^-$ CM energy.
+Consequently, for $q^2 \gg m_e^2$ one can neglect the term with longitudinal polarization.
+The formula (\ref{eq:cross_section_polarized}) allows for the determination of the polar angular distribution of the isobar $(ij)=(23)$.
+This approach ensures that the total cross-sections are equal for the three possible configurations, where $J/\psi$ (or $h_c$) is denoted as particle-1 ($O^{\nu}_{\lambda_1}$), particle-2 ($O^{\nu}_{\lambda_2}$), or particle-3 ($O^{\nu}_{\lambda_3}$), as introduced in Eqs. (\ref{eq:2}) and (\ref{eq:3}).
+Additionally, it was verified that the matrix element obtained using the helicity formalism framework in Eq. (\ref{eq:cross_section_polarized}), with helicity coupling coefficients derived from the Lagrangian, agrees with the straightforward Lagrangian calculation for all three configurations.